Bus, train fares to go up by 9 cents from Dec 28 for adult card users: Public Transport Council

 Meanwhile, full-time polytechnic and diploma students, who currently pay adult fares and number around 80,000, will now enjoy student concessions.

-This translates into fare savings of up to S$1.54 per trip for these students.
+This will see their fares capped at 63 cents per trip, translating into fare savings of up to S$1.54 per trip for these students.

 Both SMRT Trains and SBS Transit will also be required to contribute a total of S$3.89 million to the Public Transport Fund.